 As in the previous year, the Chairman, in agreement with the Chief Executive Officer, held two induction sessions in 2022, conducted, inter alia, by the directors of the businesses involved, the first of which was devoted to new technologies for nuclear energy production and its possible role in the energy transition, and the second to the duties and responsibilities of Directors with regard to ESG topics and Edison's management of them.
-In-depth analyses on the specific matters, some of which reported by said Directors as part of the self-assessment performed with reference to 2021 were also discussed at the meeting of the administrative body and, in particular, concerned: the development of the cyber risk; the prevention and fight against corruption; the examination of the main investments made and future ones, focusing on the consistency with the strategic guidelines and the Group's development lines.
+In-depth analyses on the specific matters, some of which reported by said Directors as part of the self-assessment performed with reference to 2021 were also discussed at the meeting of the administrative body and, in particular, concerned: the development of the renewable energy production sector; the strategy for the prevention and management of the cyber risk; the prevention and fight against corruption; the examination of the main investments made and future ones, focusing on the consistency with the strategic guidelines and the Group's development lines.